List of Pakistani animated films

 This is a list of animated films produced in Pakistan.
+It includes theatrical films, some important short films and upcoming films.

 Featured films

+This is a list of notable Pakistani animated featured films with their release year, studio, directors, and languages.

+Short films

-This is a list of Pakistani animated films with their release year, studio, directors and languages.
+This is a list of notable Pakistani animated short films with their release year, studio, directors, and languages.

 Upcoming films

 This is a list of Pakistani animated upcoming films.